fprime-community/stest/README.md

    benefit of choosing different random numbers on different test runs.

-1. By default, `stest` uses the system time to choose a random seed value.
+1. By default, STest uses the system time to choose a random seed value.
 This is usually what you want.
 To specify a particular seed value, store the value as a decimal integer in the file `seed`, located in the same directory as the test executable program.
-   When `stest` runs, if the file `seed` is present, it uses the value stored in that file instead of picking a random seed.
+   When STest runs, if the file `seed` is present, it uses the value stored in that file instead of picking a random seed.

-1. `stest` writes a history of the seeds it has chosen to the file `seed-history`, located in the same directory as the test executable program.
-To replay the last run of `stest`, you can use the following formula:
+1. STest writes a history of the seeds it has chosen to the file `seed-history`, located in the same directory as the test executable program.
+To replay the last run of STest, you can use the following formula:
    ```
    tail -n 1 seed-history > seed
    ```
    That will store the last seed chosen in the file `seed`.
-   The next time you run your tests, `stest` will use that seed value.
+   The next time you run your tests, STest will use that seed value.
 It will keep using that seed value until you modify or delete the file `seed`.

-1. As part of the test output, `stest` reports (a) the value that it used for the random seed and (b) how that value was generated (read from the `seed` file, or generated from the system time).
+1. As part of the test output, STest reports (a) the value that it used for the random seed and (b) how that value was generated (read from the `seed` file, or generated from the system time).
 This output is useful for debugging.